jesusvegal/Juego-Arcade-Pong/README.md

+# 🏓 Arcade Pong Game - Python 🏓

+Welcome to the classic **Pong** game developed in Python using the `turtle` library!
+This is a simple and fun version where two players compete by controlling paddles to prevent the ball from passing into their side.
+Are you ready for the challenge?

+---

+## 🎮 Game Features

+- **Two-player control**: Each player can move their paddle up and down to block the ball.
+- **Real-time scoreboard**: The scores of both players are displayed at the top of the screen.
+- **Realistic collisions**: The ball bounces off the top and bottom walls, as well as the players’ paddles.
+If the ball crosses a side, the opponent scores a point.
+- **Continuous movement**: The ball moves constantly and slightly speeds up with each paddle bounce.

+---

+## 📦 Technologies Used

+This game was built using **Python** and the **turtle** library, which allows the creation of simple graphics and object manipulation within a graphical window.

+- **Python 3.x**: Programming language.
+- **Turtle Graphics**: Python’s graphical library for creating the game window, paddles, ball, and scoreboard.

+---

+## ⚙️ Requirements

+To run the game, you need to have:

+- Python 3.x (any recent version).
+- The **turtle** library, which is usually pre-installed with Python.

+---

+## 📜 How to Play

+1. **Start the Game**:
+   Run the `pong.py` file to open the game window displaying the scoreboard and paddles.

+2. **Paddle Controls**:
+   - **Player A** (left):
+     - Move the paddle up using the **"W"** key.
+     - Move the paddle down using the **"S"** key.
+   - **Player B** (right):
+     - Move the paddle up using the **↑ arrow** key.
+     - Move the paddle down using the **↓ arrow** key.

+3. **Objective**:
+   Prevent the ball from passing into your side.
+Each time the ball crosses into the opponent’s field, they score a point.

+4. **Scoreboard**:
+   The current score for both players is displayed at the top of the screen.

+5. **Ball Bounces**:
+   - The ball bounces off the top and bottom walls.
+   - If the ball hits the paddles, it changes direction and slightly increases its speed.

+6. **Scoring**:
+   If the ball crosses the left edge (point for Player B) or the right edge (point for Player A), the ball resets to the center.

+---

 # 🏓 **Juego Arcade Pong - Python** 🏓

 ¡Bienvenido al clásico juego de **Pong** desarrollado en Python usando la librería `turtle`!
 Este juego es una versión sencilla y divertida en la que dos jugadores se enfrentan controlando paletas para evitar que la pelota pase al campo contrario. ¿Estás listo para el desafío?